All 18 items. Showing 10 to 10 of 18 items

 I liked Obsidian's graph view, so I implemented it on my own website.

-For those of you who have registered an account on GitHub but haven't used it because you're not a developer, I've written a brief article explaining how to use it.
+For those of you who have registered a GitHub account but don't use it because you're not a developer, here's a brief guide on how to use it.

 Have you ever been banned from using AI tools like ChatGPT (LLMs) at school?
-At one time OpenAI and others released experimental software to detect text written by LLMs, but such tools are hard to find now.
-Is it actually possible to reliably detect LLM usage?
+For a while OpenAI and others published experimental software to detect text written by LLMs, but nowadays such tools are hard to find.
+Is it actually possible to reliably detect the use of an LLM?

 If you've used Google Docs or Word, you can select bold, italic, headings and so on like...